duong-nd/CS175/Assignment3/README.md

  * matrix4.h: (as provided)
  * ppm.h: (as provided)
  * quat.h: (as provided)
- * rigtform.h: Filled in the interface for Rigid Body Transforms so that they support the essentially same interface as Matrix4s.
+ * rigtform.h: Filled in the interface for rigid body transforms so that they support the essentially same interface as Matrix4s.
 * shaders/
  * basic-gl2.vshader: (as provided)
  * diffuse-gl2.fshader: (as provided)